mharthoorn/ACE/README.md

 It has a lexer, parser, AST, a .NET binary producer and a .NET type checking system for expression parsing.

 ### Builder
-It has a basic system to build binaries.
+It has a basic system to build binaries that works recursive and event driven.

 ### Example language
 An language project "Moksi" is included as example.